The Best Thing About Living In Vancouver Is The Hiking

 Messing about on boats is one of those innate New Zealand pastimes that come with the territory of a Kiwi upbringing.
 (Ironically, this upbringing included many a warning that one should never actually “mess about” on a boat.
 ‘Have fun in the water but do what you oughta’, right kids?)

 Growing up, my dad would take my brothers and I out on our little dinghy with the outboard motor strapped to the back.
 Life vests on, away we’d go to Ward Island, the distinctive blot in the middle of Wellington harbour.
-“Dad, can we go out on the boat?” was one of the recurring pleas of my childhood.
+“Dad, can we go out on the boat?” was a recurring refrain of a certain chapter of my childhood.

 Preach.